imodeveloperlab/dskit-swiftui/Content/Views.md

 Initializes a `DSText` with the text content and optional alignment.
 - Parameters:
 - `text`: The text to be displayed.
-- `multilineTextAlignment`: Alignment of the text within the view, defaulting to `.leading`.
+- `alignment`: Alignment of the text within the view, defaulting to `.leading`.

 #### Usage:
 `DSText` is ideal for displaying any textual content where adherence to a design system is required.
 It supports multiple text styles and configurations, making it versatile for use in titles, body text, captions, and more.